-The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides emergency assistance and health care response for individuals, families and businesses affected by the COVID-19 pandemic.
-Some CARES Act funding should be reported as Extraordinary and Special Items instead of CARES Act funds, as described separately in FTA's COVID-19 reporting guide.
+The CARES Act provides emergency assistance and health care response for individuals, families and businesses affected by the COVID-19 national public health emergency.
+Some CARES Act funding should be reported as Extraordinary and Special Items instead of CARES Act funds, as described separately in FTA's COVID-19 Reporting Guide.
 Funds that are provided by the CARES Act but are not Extraordinary and Special Items should be reported as CARES Act funds.